jhauberg/comply/README.md

 C is a great language; it gives you a lot of power, control and a degree of freedom that allow you to do things your own way.

-That power, however, can often lead to bad, or at the very least, unconventional, practices.
+That freedom, however, can often lead to bad, or at the very least, unconventional, practices.

 The *Compliant* style can be applied to mitigate this concern.
 It is comprised of a set of sensible (but opinionated) rules that vary in focus.
 Spanning in theme, from formatting to design and structure, these rules must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.